matthewberger/matthewberger.github.io/teaching/vis/fall2020/project/index.md

 * **Optional Features:** List the features that you think would be nive to have, but not critical.
 * **Project Schedule:** Plan out the schedule for the project, on a weekly basis.
 Show how work will be delegated amongst the team members.
 * **Visualization Design:** How will you display your data?
 Provide some general ideas that you have for the visualization design.
 Create three alternative designs for your visualization.
 Create one final design that incorporates the best of your three designs.
 Describe your designs and justify your choices of visual encodings.
 Consider using the [Five Design Sheet Methodology](http://fds.design/).

+After you have submitted your proposal, I will coordinate times to meet with groups during office hours to provide feedback.

 ## Prototype